 Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.

-Jesus’ humility is initially described as His mindset, which was of relinquishing rights (did not count equality with God a thing to be grasped) and stooping (emptied Himself, found in human form, humbled Himself) in order to please His Father by meeting the needs of a sinful world (obedient to the point of death, even death on a cross).
+Jesus’ humility is initially described as His mindset, which was of relinquishing rights (“did not count equality with God a thing to be grasped”) and stooping (“emptied Himself,” “being found in human form, he humbled Himself”) in order to please His Father by meeting the needs of a sinful world (“obedient to the point of death, even death on a cross”).

 Jesus could have shown up on earth and taken ownership of the world, but He didn’t.
 Again and again, the Son of God yielded Himself and His logical rights to the thing He had created—mankind.
 He held Himself beneath the laws of the land.
-Washing feet.
-Giving up sleep and food to minister to needs.
-The God of Creation, paying taxes.
-Crucified in the most degrading fashion possible.
-Not defending, not arguing, not insisting on His own way.
+He washed feet.
+He gave up sleep and food to minister to needs.
+The God of Creation paid taxes.
+He was crucified in the most degrading fashion possible.
+He did not defend Himself, argue, or insist on His own way.

-Just stooping, giving, submitting.
-Even allowing Himself to be insulted and mistreated for the sake of His Father’s purposes.
-Utterly resting in His Father’s will.
+He just stooped, gave, submitted.
+He even allowed Himself to be insulted and mistreated for the sake of His Father’s purposes.
+He utterly rested in His Father’s will.

-He came as a servant, not a king.
+He came as a servant, not as a king.